Ola-Reda/Twiter-Clone/README.md

 Twitter-clone is Tailwind project

-the project created using Tailwindcss
+the project created using Tailwindcss and Heroicons

 Dark and Light Mode